lakshmi-Pavan-Teja/Coding-Practice/Day-9/README.md

 • If the Doubly Linked List is having more than one Node then First Node Previous Field is points to NULL and Last Node Next field is points to NULL

+## Today's Implementations:

+1. Insert a Node - Start of Doubly Linked List
+2. Insert a Node - End of Doubly Linked List
+3. Insert a Node - Sorted Order
+4. Delete a Node - Start
+5. Delete a Node - End